plane-paper/plane-paper/README.md

 ## 📫 Get in Touch

-- 🌍 Usually, [my website and portfolio](https://richard-su.github.io/) is where you can find out more about me
+- 🌍 Usually, [my website and portfolio](https://richard-su.github.io/) is where you can find out more about me and my projects
 - 🐦 I occasionally post about my life on [my Instagram](https://www.instagram.com/plane_paper_rick/)
 - 💼 For professional contact and detailed information, you can check out [my LinkedIn](https://www.linkedin.com/in/ruiquansu)
 - 📧 Finally, you can also just reach me at my university email: [r38su@Wuwaterloo.ca](mailto:r38su@uwaterloo.ca)